demonico85/cleaving/docs/source/example_SL_walls.md

 ```

-However, in this tutorial we will use the fortran program `step3IN.f90` available which will produce the input data automatically.
+However, in this tutorial we will use the fortran program `step3IN.f90` which will produce the input data automatically.

     1. Copy `step3IN.f90` from `/utils/` to the current directory
     2. Compile it: `gfortran step3IN.f90`
     3. Copy the last `data/Fstep1.*.data` file from the [Step 1](#step-1) folder
     4. Copy the last `data/Fstep2.*.data` file from the [Step 2](#step-2) folder
     5. Run: `./a.out  Fstep1.*.data  Fstep2.*.data 16.81` where 16.81 is the position of the cleaving plane used in both [Step 1](#step-1) and [Step 2](#step-2)
-    6. The results is the file `inputStep3.lmp`
+    6. The output is the file `inputStep3.lmp`